DinoBektesevic/lfd/README.rst

      plt.show()

 All of this is, of course, just a quick overview of all functionalities.
-There are many more details describing this and other useful utilities provided by LFD availible in the documentation.
+There are many more details describing this and other useful utilities, including Graphical User Interfaces to common functionality, provided by LFD availible in the documentation.

 License
 -------